How to Become a Licensed Mental Health Counselor (LMHC)

 How Long is a Mental Health Counseling Program?

-The time it takes to complete all the requirements for an LMHC license may vary based on the mental health counseling program itself and your engagement with coursework.
-Bachelor's degree programs can be completed in around four years, where master's degree programs can be completed in 2-3 years.
-Doctoral programs may require an additional 2-3 years beyond the master's level.
+The time it takes to complete all the requirements for an LMHC license may vary based on the mental health counseling program itself, your engagement with coursework, and your study schedule.
+Bachelor's degree programs can be completed in around four years, whereas master's degree programs can be completed in two to three years.
+Doctoral programs may require an additional two to three years beyond the master's level.
+However, if you choose to study part-time, you can expect to be studying for much longer.

-The total educational component to become a Licensed Mental Health Counselor can take anywhere from 5-8 years, depending on the school you choose and the time you can commit to studying.
+The total educational component to become a licensed mental health counselor can take anywhere from five to eight years, depending on the school you choose and the time you can commit to studying.

-LMHC licensing also requires you work in a clinical setting under supervision for a period of two years, which can add additional educational time if you do not fulfill this requirement during your studies.
+LMHC licensing also requires you to work in a clinical setting under supervision for two years, which can add time to your educational path if you do not fulfill this requirement during your studies.

 Clinical Experience for Mental Health Counseling Licensure

-Clinical mental health counseling experience can be vital to your integration into the professional counseling field.
-Some students begin this experience during their graduate programs, while others may begin after they have obtained their degree.
+Clinical mental health counseling experience is vital to your integration into the professional counseling field.
+Most students begin this experience during their graduate programs, while a few may begin after they have obtained their degree.

-In some master's degree programs, students are given the option to attend conferences and workshops to use as credit toward their overall clinical experience requirement.
+In some master’s degree programs, students have the option to attend conferences and workshops to use as credit toward their overall clinical experience requirement.

 State requirements for clinical mental health counseling experience may vary.
-Most states require that students complete two years of supervised clinical experience, which should include approximately 1,000 on-site clinical hours.
+Most states require students to complete two years of supervised clinical experience, which should include approximately 1,000 on-site clinical hours.

-Since mental illness can affect people in different locations, age groups, and social groups, LMHC meanings and job specifics vary widely, and many LMHCs specialize in specific treatment areas.
+Since mental illness can affect people in different ways, LMHC meanings and job specifics vary widely, and many LMHCs specialize in specific treatment areas.

 The list below includes some of the most common types of professional counselors in the field, some of which may be an excellent choice for you.
 As you read through the remainder of this guide, consider how you can help provide these specific types of services to clients.